I know it’s mid-February already, but there’s no time like the present for the first blog post of the year!

 THESIS I know I’ve been hinting this post several times in the past when I was still working on my thesis, and I’m happy to finally share my thought process on the entire thing: the concept of the story, the writing, and, finally, the illustration process.

 It was in my second year of university when I decided two things: one, that I would like to write and illustrate a children’s book for my thesis.
 And, two, I want to do my thesis alone (I guess I was too traumatized by group work and I know that I’m too much of a perfectionist, so I worried for partnerships when it comes big projects, like a thesis.)
 Seeing that I had around two years before I would reach the thesis term, I prepared hastily for this in order to have the skills for it.
 I went to talks and took writing classes to improve my storytelling, I practiced my brush lettering, studied more watercolor techniques, and read + reread a lot of children’s books.
 I wrote a lot of stories and articles to practice.
 (I also stocked up on art supplies!)
 Eventually, the thesis term arrived, and I was ready to face the long road ahead.

 The writing process of my book was frustrating, to say the least.
 I took me three months (and ten drafts) until my mentor and I were satisfied with the text.
 I wrote the book in poetry to make it fun (and somewhat more difficult for me, haha.)
-After I fully grasped what I wanted to write, I jumped right into illustration and did a few pages of character and color studies:
+It was also around this time I gave my book its title: Silly Soup Day.

 I also roughly painted the cover design of my book: